aiven/terraform-provider-aiven/docs/data-sources/elasticsearch.md

 data and switching to a plan with fewer nodes might not be supported.
-The basic plan names are `hobbyist`, `startup-x`, `business-x` and `premium-x` where `x` is (roughly) the amount of memory on each node (also other attributes like number of CPUs and amount of disk space varies but naming is based on memory).
+The basic plan names are `hobbyist`, `startup-x`, `business-x` and `premium-x` where `x` is (roughly) the amount of memory on each node (also other attributes like number of CPUs and amount of disk space varies but naming is based on memory except for premium where it's premium-Nx-X and N represent the nodenumber and X the memory).
 The exact options can be seen from the Aiven web console's Create Service dialog.

 * `project_vpc_id` - optionally specifies the VPC the service should run in.
 If the value